CheckoutFinland/psp-api/docs/README.md

 All API calls need to be signed using HMAC and SHA-256 or SHA-512.
 When a request contains a body, the body must be valid JSON and a `content-type` header with the value `application/json; charset=utf-8` must be included.

 All API responses are signed the same way, allowing merchant to verify response validity.
-In addition, the reponses contain `cof-request-id` header.
+In addition, the responses contain `cof-request-id` header.
 Saving or logging the value of this header is recommended.

 The signature is transmitted in the `signature` HTTP header.
 Signature payload consists of the following fields separated with a line feed (\n).
-Carrige returns (\r) are not supported.
+Carriage returns (\r) are not supported.

 * All `checkout-` headers in alphabetical order.
 The header keys must be in lowercase.
 Each header key and value are separated with `:`
 * HTTP body in exactly the same format as it will be sent, or empty string if no body

 The headers are:

-field | info | description
+Field | Type | Description
 --- | --- | ---
-`checkout-account` | numeric | Checkout account ID, eg. 375917
+`checkout-account` | numeric | Checkout account ID, e.g. `375917`
 `checkout-algorithm` | string | Used signature algorithm, either `sha256` or `sha512`
 `checkout-method` | string | HTTP verb of the request, either `GET` or `POST` `checkout-nonce` | string | Unique identifier for this request